AdobeDocs/analytics-platform.pt-BR/help/getting-started/cja-landing.md

 ---
 title: Documentação do produto Análise de jornada do cliente
-description: Página inicial do Customer Journey Analytics.
+description: landing page de análise de jornada do cliente.
 translation-type: tm+mt
 source-git-commit: 61cf17635c73a400b0c3a52666d75a771fca1a47